YumekaMengjiaLYU/RBC/Data_Narrative_Template.md

 Is the data backed up in a second location?

+Are you using Datalad?

 ### Curation Process (CuBIDS)

+Path to final csvs:

 Validation Process (initial errors --> final errors)